pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 Unfortunately, if we want to reduce our image size, we cannot simply "uninstall" the C compiler.
 For reasons that I do not fully comprehend at this time, Docker caches anything you install in an image, so uninstalling a dependency does NOT reduce the image size.

-To see this for yourself, copy the following code into a file called "Dockerfile.uninstall".
+Copy the following code into a file called "Dockerfile.uninstall":

 .. include:: docker-python-install-wheels/Dockerfile.uninstall
     :code: docker